CHINESE SECRET SOCIETIES / "FREEMASONS"

 Sun Man is the Cantonese reading of Dr. Sun's birth name, Sun Wen 孫文.
 Chan Man Wai and Lee Hon You (Cantonese: Lai Mon Hoy and Lee Cheuk Yon) were prominent men in San Francisco's Chinatown.
 The two of them, according to Yang Yu, "followed and practiced" the footprints of the Chee Kung Tong.
 Presumably this means they were members.
 But in which organization did they take rank as leaders after Sun Man appeared?
 And even if we understand Yang Yu to mean that Chan and Lee belonged to both organizations, the Chee Kung Tong and Dr. Sun's Heng Chung Hui, does this imply that there was a a formal connection between the two?

-And yet the name "Chee Kung Tong" did not exist in those days.
+And yet the names "Chee Kung Tong" and "Chinese Masons" did not exist in those days.
 Chinese societies in China and Southeast Asia never used that name.
-As far as the editors can discover, neither did anyone else before the 1880s, whether in the Americas or the Pacific.
-The name first appeared more than a quarter-century after the Hongmen is known to have reached California.
+As far as the editors can discover, neither did anyone else before the 1870s, whether in the Americas or the Pacific.
+The names first appeared two decades after the Hongmen is known to have reached California.

 Click here for sources and details